Assyrians in Iraq: Post-invasion Iraq

-The US State government also reported that in Kurdish controlled areas Assyrian schools and classes Syriac were not permitted or prevented in some cases.
+The US State government also reported that in Kurdish controlled areas Assyrian schools and classes in Syriac were not permitted or even prevented in some cases.
 There were also incidents of mob violence by Kurdistan Workers party (KWP) against Christians in northern Iraq.
 Christian Assyrians were also targeted in a series of bombings in Erbil in 1998 to 1999, and Assyrian groups have criticized the KRG for the lack of investigation.
 According to the US Department of State the KDP blockaded Assyrian villages in 1999 and "later entered the villages and beat villagers".
 However, after invervention by the International Committee of the Red Cross the KDP left the villages again.

 An example of Kurdification is the attack on the Assyrian town Rabatki in 2013 by General Aref al-Zebari and his brother Habib al-Hares Zabari, reportedly by Kurdish peshmerga soldiers.
 It has been reported that many Assyrian girls are forced into prostitution by Kurdish criminal organizations, and the families of these girls have also been threatened.

 In an interview with Aid to the Church in Need, bishop Jules Boutros, of the Syriac Catholic Church, said most young Syriacs were trying to get out of Iraq.
 "Most of our young people are trying to get out of Iraq and Syria.
 They find it difficult to stay in Iraq, because they have lost confidence in their government, they have faced so much persecution.
 More than 60,000 Syriacs were forced to leave the Nineveh Plain in one night.
 In total, more than 120,000 Christians were obliged to flee to Kurdistan, and from there they have been going to the west.
 A good number returned home, and that is a good sign, because we have a mission in this part of the Middle East.
 But many families are still trying to get out."